TobyFenn/how-to-make-rain/docs/index.md

-# Rainmaking documentation
+# Documentation

 ## Introduction

-This guide provides a comprehensive overview of cloud seeding, its processes, meteorological conditions, and cientific studies.
-It is designed for anyone interested in weather modification techniques.
+This guide provides a comprehensive overview of cloud seeding, its processes, meteorological conditions, and scientific studies.
+I am writing this as a reference to help me at my job.
+But it is designed for anyone interested in weather modification techniques.

-This guide is a living document, continuously updated with information as I learn more.
+This site is a living document, continuously updated with information as I learn more.
 For suggestions, corrections, or contributions, please contact me (toby@makerain.com).

 <!-- ## Table of Contents -->
 <!--